mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 mathjax: y
 ---

+EXPLAIN WHY EVERYTHING IN K8S -> WANT TO TEST IN EKS REAL ENV

 For the past few weeks at my current company we have been considering the benefits of using gRPC to improve the performance of some of our services.
 However, despite my efforts to research the topic, I have not been able to find relevant information that is suitable for our current use case, sending images to a model server and receiving a response in the most efficient way possible.
 It's easy to find benchmarks that show how switching from REST to gRPC using structured data results in huge performance improvements.
 However, it was quite difficult to find a similar benchmark using images...
 And that is the main reason behind these post!

 ## Some thoughts on gRPC